Opinion/editorial: Poll shows moderation, not extremism

 The results of interviews with 701 Virginia registered voters found huge support for Youngkin’s plan to cut the state’s 2.5% grocery tax.
 But the governor’s plans to use the state’s budget surplus to fund more tax cuts fared poorly.
 Roughly 59% of respondents preferred to use the surplus to shore up education, public safety and social services.
 Just 38% said the extra money should go to tax cuts and rebates.

-Voters strongly endorse Youngkin's initiative to require a police officer in every school.
+Voters strongly endorsed Youngkin’s initiative to require a police officer in every school.

-But Youngkin's plan to shed his moderate image in his first month and pander to the extreme elements of the Republican base hardly resonates with rank and file Virginians, the poll indicates.
+But Youngkin’s plan to shed his moderate image in his first month and pander to the extreme elements of the Republican base did not resonate with rank and file Virginians, the poll indicated.

 People are also reading…

-Respondents strongly repudiated Youngkin's race-baiting.
+Respondents strongly repudiated Youngkin’s race-baiting.
 After taking office Jan.
-15, the governor chose to make his first executive order a ban on teaching anything "divisive" public schools, including what he called "Critical Race Theory."
+15, the governor chose to make his first executive order a ban on teaching anything “divisive” in public schools.
+This included what Youngkin called “Critical Race Theory.”
 Then, he opened a tip line so Virginians could rat out schools and each other over racial divisions.

 The poll showed little taste for this ugly wedge issue intended to split Black and White Virginians.
 By a 63% to 33% margin, poll respondents supported teaching how racism continues to impact American society.
 Opposition to a ban on discussing Critical Race Theory, which is not taught in public schools, was also overwhelming.
 Roughly 57% opposed the governor’s ban and just 35% supported it.